1ceaham/1ceaham.github.io/content/post/including-images/index.md

 {{< /highlight >}}

 If you are interested in keeping image content with a given article (like I have done here), it makes sense to create a folder under posts rather than a single markdown file.
 Creating an "index.md" in that folder allows the slug with that folder name to behave just like a typical post, with the cost of slightly more organizational overhead.
 The result, however, is quite intuitive - the shortest style for including an image, with the added benefit of keeping the image close to the content itself (rather than being lost in /static/ where it could be forgotten).

+Next time 'round, we'll talk about galleries, thumbnails and other ways to avoid serving huge images up front!